aditya-raj/careers/README.rst

 Responsibilities
 ================

--Analyze, architect, and develop database-driven applications using Python, Django, HTML, Javascript, and PostgreSQL.
+- Analyze, architect, and develop database-driven applications using Python, Django, HTML, Javascript, and PostgreSQL.

--Research, analyze, implement and integrate new mechanisms and technologies to solve technical problems (don't reinvent the wheel).
+- Research, analyze, implement and integrate new mechanisms and technologies to solve technical problems (don't reinvent the wheel).

--Proven experience in developing high availability, high volume web based applications using Python, Django, and PostgreSQL.
+- Proven experience in developing high availability, high volume web based applications using Python, Django, and PostgreSQL.

 Experience
 ==========

--Experience with HTML, Javascript, and CSS.
+- Experience with HTML, Javascript, and CSS.

--Experience with the APIs from social networks like Facebook and Twitter.
+- Experience with the APIs from social networks like Facebook and Twitter.

--Experience with database design and optimizations.
+- Experience with database design and optimizations.

--Strong written and verbal communication skills.
+- Strong written and verbal communication skills.

--Excel at working in a highly collaborative environment.
+- Excel at working in a highly collaborative environment.

 What We Offer
 =============